annapurna-tumu6080/Amazon-sales-analysis-using-powerbi/README.md

 This dashboard was built using the following tools and technologies:

-•⇛Power BI Desktop – For dashboard creation and interactive visualizations
+•Power BI Desktop – For dashboard creation and interactive visualizations

 •Power Query – For data cleaning, transformation, and shaping